ng-packagr/ng-packagr/docs/DESIGN.md

 Design choices of `ng-packagr` from the view of library authors and library consumers.

-The motivation is to help authors write libraries and generate the expected, distribution-ready artefacts for library consumers.
+The motivation is to help authors write libraries and generate the expected, distribution-ready artifacts for library consumers.

-### Build artefacts
+### Build artifacts

-According to [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview), there need to be the following build artefacts:
+According to [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview), there need to be the following build artifacts:

 * FESM2015 Bundle: `@<prefix>/<name>.js` in ES2015 syntax and ES2015 module format, a so-called Flat ECMAScript Module.
 It is referenced in the `es2015` property of `package.json`.
 * FESM5 Bundle: `@<prefix>/<name>.es5.js` in ES5 syntax and ES2015 module format, a so-called Flat ECMAScript Module (ESM, or FESM5, or FESM2014).
 It is referenced in the `module` property of `package.json`.